outaagunga/documentation/wifi_hacking.md

 - **Deauthentication ("deauth") frame** — a management frame that forcibly disconnects a client from an AP.
 Used here to force a reconnection so we can capture data.
 - **4-way handshake** — the exchange that happens when a device connects to a WPA/WPA2 network.
 Capturing it lets you attempt to crack the password offline.
 - **WPS** — Wi-Fi Protected Setup, a legacy "push-button" pairing feature with known PIN vulnerabilities.
+- **Evil Twin / Rogue AP** — a fake access point broadcasting the same name as a real one, set up to trick devices or users into connecting to it instead of the legitimate network.

 ---